openstack/requirements/README.rst

 the suitability of the library.

-Since Havana we've also observed significant CI disruption occurring due to upstream releases of software that are are incompatible (whether in small or large ways) with OpenStack.
+Since Havana we've also observed significant CI disruption occurring due to upstream releases of software that are incompatible (whether in small or large ways) with OpenStack.
 So Global Requirements also serves as a control point to determine the precise versions of dependencies that will be used during CI.